 The first grade science program is designed to provide children with experiences in life, earth, and physical science, while developing their critical thinking and problem-solving skills.
 Units of study include:

 - States of matter: Properties of solids, liquids and gases; properties of magnetism

 - Animal diversity: Needs of organisms, structure and function of animals, behavior and senses of animals, heredity, and environmental interactions

 - Earth and Space: Properties of objects in the sky; patterns in day and night; weather

 - LEGO engineering

-The purpose of the social studies program is to build a strong classroom community and to expand the children’s interest in their world.
+The purpose of the Social Studies program is to build a strong classroom community and to expand children’s interest in their world.
 Students explore the importance of relationships at home and at school.
 They learn to take responsibility for their own actions and develop respect for themselves, each other, and the environment.
 Topics taught in first grade include:

 - All About Me, My Family, My School.